tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

-- Is it problematic that the goblins have mind control? slave race: really really bad. maybe full stop. but maybe ic could be complicated, helps them connect, spiritually, emotionally, very Dionysian, so dont make it authoritative. give them an opt in functionality, influence is waa
+- Is it problematic that the goblins have mind control? slave race: really really bad. maybe full stop. but maybe ic could be complicated, helps them connect, spiritually, emotionally, very Dionysian, This conflict

+give them an opt in functionality, influence is ww

 - Whose at play
 	- goblin mayor